Scientific Name

 Description

-Erigeron glaucus is a perennial plant with branching, nodding stems which may be glandular and hairy to hairless.
-It grows up to 12 inches (30 cm) tall from a stout rhizome and produces thick, firm, rounded to spoon-shaped leaves, sometimes with a few teeth along the edges, each two up to 5.2 inches (13 cm) long.
-Its stems bear 1 to 15 flower heads inflorescences, which vary from 0.4 to 1.2 inches (1 to 3 cm) wide.
+Erigeron glaucus is a perennial plant with branching, nodding stems that may be glandular and hairy to hairless.
+It grows up to 12 inches (30 cm) tall from a stout rhizome and produces thick, firm, rounded to spoon-shaped leaves, sometimes with a few teeth along the edges.
+Its stems bear 1 to 15 flower heads, which vary from 0.4 to 1.2 inches (1 to 3 cm) wide.
 The centers contain golden yellow disc florets, and the edges are fringed with ray florets, which may be extended or relatively short, and are shades of deep blue and purple to nearly white.

 Hardiness